PGA president fired for 'insensitive' remarks

 "We apologise to any individual or group that felt diminished, in any way, by this unacceptable incident."

+"I want to apologise to Ian Poulter and anyone else that I might have offended ... particularly, I have great remorse that my comments contained the words 'little girl' because I have always been a great advocate for girls and women in golf," the statement said.

+"This is a classic example of poor use of social media on my part and if I had the chance to hit the delete button on the things that I sent out yesterday, I would without hesitation."

-Poulter, writing in his autobiography "No Limits" which was released last week, said the 2014 European Ryder Cup team were furious with Faldo who was captain during the 2008 defeat in Kentucky.
+Poulter, writing in his autobiography "No Limits", said the 2014 European Ryder Cup team were furious with Faldo who was captain during the 2008 defeat in Kentucky.

 RESPECT LOST